galvandaniel/sand-sim/README.md

 Download and extract a copy of the source code from the "releases" tab.

-Inside the "src" directory of the repository, the provided Makefile can be used to compile sand-sim.
+At the project root, the provided Makefile can be used to compile sand-sim.

 ### Linux/Unix

 Compiling sand-sim's Linux/Unix version requires the development versions of SDL2 and SDL2_image, which can be installed on Linux/Unix with the commands:

 ```bash
 sudo apt-get install libsdl2-dev